 Keep in mind that you’re getting what may be referred to as “tap water,” not bottled water, but, on a hot day, it’ll taste just fine.
 Or bring a water enhancer like MiO or Crystal Light Liquid to make that free cup of water even better!

 Can I use my Coke Freestyle cup for 99-cent refills?

 We haven’t talked much about Coke Freestyle yet, but in case you’ve studied ahead, you may be wondering if you can use a Coke Freestyle cup for 99-cent refills.
 After all, we did say that a good rule of thumb is, if you paid more than $8.99 for your non-alcoholic beverage cup, you will be able to use it for discounted refills.

 Unfortunately, the answer is no. Universal has made a policy decision to keep the two programs separate.
-For those who have studied this topic in the past, please note that this is a more recent change as of late May, 2014.
+For those who have studied this topic in the past, please note that this is a more recent change.

 How does the Universal Dining Plan fit into all of this?